aramachandran7/micro_mouse_final/index.md

 The speed run could be further improved by combining the turning and driving function.
 Turning while continuing to drive forward would remove the need to stop entirely.
 This would both decrease run time and reduce error from jerking.

 Looking at the path planning, a future improvement would be to change how we define the fastest path.
-Rather than necassarily optimizing for the shortest overall path from point A to point B, we could alter our A star algorithm to find paths with more long straightways, that would be faster in the speed run.
+Rather than necassarily optimizing for the shortest overall path from point A to point B, we could alter our A star algorithm to find paths with more long straightaways, that would be faster in the speed run.

 Spending more time to fine tune our MoveComputer's confidence